FreeElephants/TSxUnit/README.md

 Now, you can use one simple command `npm test` for rebuild and run you tests!

+### Conventions:
+Your test-classes must extend FreeElephants.TSxUnit.TestCase or FreeElephants.TSxUnit.DocumentTestCase and end with "Test.ts".
+Test methods in must be starting with "test".

+### Workflow
+#### FreeElephants.TSxUnit.TestCase
+Abstract class TestCase has basic assertions and can be useful for unit-testing environment independent or Node.js code.
+You can use mockBuilder for prepare Fake objects, based on abstract or normal TypeScript classes and JavaScript Objects, if You need it.
+This Builder based on [JSMockito](https://github.com/cleishm/jsmockito).

+#### FreeElephants.TSxUnit.DocumentTestCase
+Abstract class DocumentTestCase extend TestCase and designed for test client-side code.
+It contain assertions for DOM inspection, like assertElementHasClass(), assertElementExists(), assertElementsCount() etc.
+For create faked Document use DocumentBuilder: it can prepare document with HTML-fixture from local file or url.
+DocumentEventBuilder provide API for building Fake DOM-Events.
+This implementation based on [jsdom](https://github.com/tmpvar/jsdom).

+#### How it's work?
+After your complite all installation steps, npm task `test` in your package.json run file tests/tests.js.
+Pretest task call LaunchBuilder: it collect all *Test.ts files, generate map of test cases and compile all test code from TS to JS.

 ### For Contributors:

 Clone this repo: